 Education has told schools that they cannot authorise any absences after they have been taken.

-The governing body have recently reviewed and revised our Attendance Policy and produced a statement on term time absence in order to clarify the school’s position on this.
+The governing body have recently reviewed and revised our Attendance Policy and statement on term time absence in order to clarify the school’s position on this.

 Should you have any questions at all, please contact our Headteacher Mrs Stanley-Wainwright or our Chair of Governors, Mrs Elizabeth Jackson.